DataBiosphere/hca-import-validation/README.md

 (NB you will need accounts on both PyPI and test.pypi.org, as well as permission to upload to this project in both.)

 >   **⚠ WARNING:**
->   Be sure to update the version number in the `setup.py` file before uploading to PyPI!
+>   Be sure to update the version number in the `setup.cfg` file before uploading to PyPI!

 * Install `build`:
 ```